Tornado outbreak sequence of March 24–28, 2021: Sawyerville–Centreville–Calera–Columbiana, Alabama

+Heavy EF3 damage to trees in a debris-strewn field south of Sawyerville, Alabama.

 A very large, intense, and long-tracked tornado first touched down at 4:26 p.m.
 CDT (21:26 UTC) south of Sawyerville in Hale County along SR 17 and moved northeastward, downing trees at EF1 strength.
 The first area of significant damage along the path occurred just northeast of this point along County Road 35, where a mobile home was completely destroyed at high-end EF2 intensity.
 The tornado rapidly strengthened as it approached and crossed County Road 28, quickly reaching its peak intensity and completely destroying a house at mid-range EF3 intensity, which was left with only one wall standing.
 Fields near this home were strewn with structural debris, and many trees were denuded and debarked, with a wide swath of forest containing hundreds of trees mowed down.
 Outbuildings and mobile homes were also destroyed in this area, and a few other frame homes were severely damaged.
 It widened and weakened back to EF2 intensity as it approached SR 14.
 Continuing northeastward, the large tornado crossed SR 14 between Sawyerville and Greensboro at EF2 strength, destroying mobile homes and outbuildings, and mowing down large swaths of trees.
 North of SR 14, five Y-shaped metal transmission towers were downed.
 The tornado then briefly reached low-end EF3 strength again as a large swath of trees was completely flattened near Brown Road.
 Just past this area, the tornado weakened back to EF2 intensity, and along County Road 21, a mobile home was obliterated and the remnants were swept away.
 A nearby house lost its roof and several exterior walls as well.
 The tornado continued at EF2 intensity to the northeast of Greensboro, snapping trees and impacting numerous houses, barns, and outbuildings as it approached then crossed SR 69.
 A couple of houses sustained complete roof loss and partial collapse of some walls in this area.
 Farther along the path, a swath of particularly severe of tree damage near County Road 32 was rated EF3.
 EF2 damage continued just to the northeast near County Road 86 and SR 25, and several site-built homes and mobile homes were damaged.
 One house was pushed entirely off its foundation, and another sustained collapse of several outer walls.

 Radar image of EF3 Sawyerville, AL tornado fluctuating between EF2-EF3 as it approached Brent and Centreville at 2155Z on 3–25–2021.